justincarothers/portfolio/README.md

-# Project Title
+# Portfolio Landing Page

-Portfolio Landing Page
+A gallery of projects created by Justin Carothers.
+This website also includes ways to contact JC as well as a personal blog.

 ## Built With

 * HTML5
 * CSS
-* Bootstrap 3 Framework
+* Bootstrap
 * Google